ALCHElVlY/DiabloIIMarket/README.md

   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 <p>
-   The diabloii.market is a web application for Diablo II: Resurrected that allows players to buy and sell in-game items and services with eachother.
+   The diabloii.market is a web application for Diablo II: Resurrected that allows players to buy and sell in-game items and services with eachother with in-game currency such as high runes(HR).
    The application brings a "post n go" system for players across multiple platforms for the game.
    Battle.net authentication is required to engage in trades via the app to ensure a smooth and safe transaction process between players.
    Those that wish to be dishonest will be reported to Blizzard directly.
 This includes, but is not limited to scamming in any form, and/or attempting to trade with real-world currency.
 </p>

 ## Built With